The Level railway station: Naming origin

 The title is believed to derive from the once prolific mining activity in the surrounding area, being a reference to the "level" of one of the mine adits; the mine ruins are still discernible in the hills directly above the area.
 It is one of two areas that carry the colloquial name, the other being Level Rushen, although the two are often confused as they are in the same sheading of the island.
 The name was adopted by the railway when the site officially became a request stop as early as 1928 when it first appeared in the timetable.
 Today the painted running-in board declares the halt as The Level (bilingual since 2008 to include the Yn Laare translation into the Gaelic) but in the past it has been variously (and incorrectly) called Colby Level, Level, Level (Rushen) etc., and a metal nameboard stating Colby Level - Crossing installed in 1973 remained in place until 2013; the timetable uses "The Level" in all literature as correct to all reference sources.
 The origin of the name comes from the stretch of main road at the top of the lane that leads from the level crossing, being a straight level section when macadamed, the name being used in local parlance ever since.
 The halt is usually timetabled in the railway's literature but the 2011 timetable for example omits to give the stopping places; the halt however remains open as a request stop despite this.
 It is also called the level due to the adit level at Colby, as part of the Ballacorkish mine near Colby.
-Today, all references to "Colby" are removed from timetabling literature in order to avoid confusion with Colby Station itself which is a mandatory stopping place whereas The Level remains a request stop only.
+Today, all references to "Colby" are removed from timetabling literature in order to avoid confusion with Colby Station itself which is a mandatory stopping place whereas The Level remains a request stop only, though the use of the incorrect title persists in some quarters to add confusion.